 Article 7 Solar Collection Systems.
 J. Cleghorn said at the last meeting the Planning Board asked for this to go back to 750 square feet; all requested corrections have been made including definitions.
-J. Langdell asked if "Community Use" was taken from the Model Ordinance, because it was not clearly defined.
+J. Langdell asked if "Community Use" was taken from the Model Ordinance, because it was not defined.
 L. Daley understands that it applies for a group of residences.
 J. Cleghorn understands it as a smaller grouping than the town.
 L. Daley was referring to the table that references a group doing a solar grouping.
+J. Cleghorn said we only added "Community Use" on the Board's recommendation.
+L. Daley thinks it does not belong in Milford's ordinance, we should not add that.
+L. Daley agrees to take out "Community Use".
 P. Amato said we are just trying to have 750 sf for any ground mount.
-Discussion ensued concerning the source and intent of the definitions.
-L. Daley noted they are from the original model ordinance and are defining solar unit size and not intended use.
-J. Cleghorn said we can revert to the definitions as they were prior to this draft.
+J. Langdell said we should take it out if it is based on the model ordinance.
+J. Cleghorn said we should be safe if we remove that.
 D. Freel moved to Post and Publish as amended.
 T. Finan seconded.
 All were in favor.
 Motion passed.